bgoonz/gists-revamp/by-extension/markdown/articles-compilation-medium-wordpress.md

 _Listing 3_

-Running the Python program shown in _Listing 3_ and then using the `cat` command we can see that the file “helloworld.txt” has the following content:
+Running the Python program shown in _Listing 3_ and then using the `cat` command we can see that the file “helloworld.txt " has the following content:

 $ cat helloworld.txt
 a first line of text a second line of text a third line

 _Listing 4_

-This happens because **the** `**writelines()**` **method does not automatically add any line separators when writing the data**. _Listing 5_ shows how to achieve that, writing each line of text on a single line by adding the line separator “\\n”.
+This happens because **the** `**writelines()**` **method does not automatically add any line separators when writing the data**. _Listing 5_ shows how to achieve that, writing each line of text on a single line by adding the line separator “\\n ".
 Using a generator expression each line is substituted by the line plus line separator.
 Again, you can formulate this using the `with` statement.

 with open('helloworld.txt', 'w') as filehandle:
  filebuffer = \["a line of text", "another line of text", "a third line"\]